Romesh Ranganathan: Early life and education

-Jonathan Romesh Ranganathan was born in Crawley, West Sussex on 27 March 1978, the son of Sri Lankan Tamil parents Ranga and Sivashanthini Ranganathan.
+Jonathan Romesh Ranganathan was born in Crawley, West Sussex, on 27 March 1978, the son of Sri Lankan Tamil parents Ranga and Shanthi.
 He was raised as a Hindu.
 He had an eye infection as a child that left him with a drooping eyelid and lazy eye on his right side.
+He has a younger brother, Dinesh Nathan, who is two years younger than he is.
 When he was 12, his father encountered financial difficulties and was unable to maintain the mortgage payments on the family home.
-Later, his father was convicted of fraud while Ranganathan was still a teenager and served two years in prison.
+He was later convicted of fraud and, while Ranganathan was still a teenager, served two years in prison.
+Ranganathan has said that following his father's death in 2011, he and his younger brother Dinesh had a prolonged rift over the family's financial situation, but later reconciled.

-Ranganathan attended the now-closed Forest Grange prep school and then, between 1990 to 1992, was educated at the private Reigate Grammar School.
+Ranganathan attended the now-closed Forest Grange prep school and then, between 1990 and 1992, was educated at the private Reigate Grammar School.
 He then attended Crawley's state sector Hazelwick School, before studying mathematics at Birkbeck, University of London.

 Before beginning his comedy career, Ranganathan worked as a mathematics teacher at both Hazelwick School and The Beacon School in Banstead.
 He also engaged in freestyle rap under the stage name Ranga, once reaching the finals of the UK freestyle competition.
 He began performing comedy while still employed as a teacher.